 Representatives of the IAP and its German Division have co-organized the Cologne meeting with our WG, including the selection of oral free papers and posters.
-The WG has participated to the creation of ESP Advanced Training Centres, with two centres focusing on GI and one on liver.
-We encourage young members to apply to the Giordano Fellowship to have a stage in one of those well-recognized centres.
-In the future, we aim to develop collaborative research and academic projects between our members, and also to establish links between national groups of GI-liver pathologists that exist in many European countries and our WG.
+The WG has contributed to the creation of the ESP Advanced Training Centres, with two centres focusing on GI and one on liver.
+We encourage young members to apply to the Giordano Fellowship to have a stage in one of these well-recognized centres.
+In the future, we aim to develop collaborative research and academic projects between our members, and also to establish links between our WG and national groups of GI-liver pathologists that exist in many European countries.